Manassaharoy/nodejsprismatemplate/README.md

 # A node js + Prisma starter code with MVC stucture.

-A code template to get quick started with node js, express js and mongodb.
+A code template to get quick started with node js, express js and prisma (SQL database ORM).
 It has error handling an database middleware ready to use.

 # Features

 - MVC structure
+- prisma ORM
 - response middleware to make the response sending structure same for all api point.
 - error handling middleware with enum HTTP error codes
 - monitor app by visiting url: /status